Radilovk/health-platform-api/project_restore_log.md

-Started the process of restoring the project to the last working version where all functionalities were confirmed to be inactive.
- Detailed and commented the steps from restore to testing.
+Starting the restore to the previous working version as per user request.
+All configurations are aligned with the previously stable settings.
+Project is now ready for direct performance testing on Heroku.
+This action assures all compatibilities and uses Node.js v14.x.